1729patrick/wwdc-22/README.md

 In Brazil, we see a significant increase in endangered animals.
 In 2014, the number of endangered animal species was 698, today, 1,399, unfortunately doubled in 8 years.
 Many of the animals that were on the list in 2014 remain on the list, meaning little effective action has been taken to reverse the situation.

 In the future, I want to live on a sailboat, one of the big reasons for this is that I want to know the depths of the oceans and its marine life, but I am apprehensive that many of the species that are threatened today, will be extinct or not be free, when that moment comes.
-Therefore, this game tries to make people aware of the environmental problems that affect marine animals in Brazil, teaching that our attitudes, even if small, help to save marine life.
+Therefore, this app tries to make people aware of the environmental problems that affect marine animals in Brazil and in the world, teaching that our attitudes, even if small, help to save marine life.

 You will be responsible for saving the fish that are in danger in the ocean, and putting them in aquariums (this is the last action before an animal goes extinct), doing this, also comes the responsibility of feeding these fish.
-The animals that remain in the ocean can still suffer from human attitudes, such as pollution and chemical spills (such as oil, fertilizers, etc…) so you will have to fight these problems for the fish to survive.
+The animals that remain in the ocean can still suffer from human attitudes, such as pollution and chemical spills (such as oil, fertilizers…) so you will have to fight these problems for the fish to survive.

 To implement the features above, these frameworks/techniques are used: